 - Symptomatic human immunodeficiency virus (HIV) infection or acquired immunodeficiency syndrome (AIDS)

-- Terminal illness in which your doctor, hospital or a knowledgeable hospice official confirms you have six months or less to live
+- Terminal illness in which your doctor, hospital, or a hospice official confirms your life expectancy is 6 months or less

 - Spinal cord injury that prevents you from walking without using a mobility walker or similar handheld device

-- End-stage renal disease (ESRD) requiring chronic kidney dialysis
+- End-stage renal disease (ESRD) that requires chronic kidney dialysis

 - Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease

 In some cases, children (including preemie babies) may qualify for presumptive disability benefits from Supplemental Security Income (SSI).
 Presumptive disabilities for low birth weight children and other minors include:

-- Severe mental deficiency in applicants who are at least seven years old (allegation must be made by another individual filing for SSI on the claimant’s behalf)
+- Severe intellectual disability in children who are at least 7 years old (allegation must be made by another individual filing for SSI for that child)

-- Any child less than one year old whose birth certificate lists a birth weight below 1,200 grams (2 lbs, 10 oz.)
+- Any child less than 1 year old whose birth certificate lists a birth weight below 1,200 grams (2 lbs, 10 oz.)

 - Children younger than one year old who were born at 37-40 weeks and weighed 2,000 grams (4 lbs, 6 oz.) or less at birth